ipravir/Smart-Report/README.md

 For example, in the scenario below, the system calculates the total net value based on the “created‑on” dates and then applies a forecast to generate the next five future periods.

 ![](./Smart%20Report_images/image-011.gif)

-All program and logic details are available into :

 This solution is built on an SAP EHP8 system and uses a local Ollama model, which is perfectly suitable for development, testing, and proving the overall concept.
 Moving to the SAP AI Core LLM service in the future can make responses faster, improve performance under heavy workloads, and provide better reliability as the application grows.
 The project also updates SAP ABAP syntax based on the system and kernel version, using newer and more efficient language features to improve runtime performance and maintainability.